 The treatment of hearing impairment in children is reviewed here.
 The etiology and evaluation of hearing loss in children are discussed separately.
 (See "Hearing impairment in children: Etiology" and "Hearing impairment in children: Evaluation".)

 Ideally, all children with permanent hearing loss should be managed by a multidisciplinary team that includes audiologists, otolaryngologists, speech pathologists, geneticists, and educational specialists.
 In addition, these children should be referred to a pediatric ophthalmologist, because they rely on sight for communication and learning .

 The hearing-impaired child should also be referred to the appropriate educational agency.
 In some states, referral is mandatory within a limited time after identification.
 The local school district or early childhood intervention agency is equipped to provide educational guidance for the special needs of hearing-impaired children.
-This may include preferential seating or the use of frequency modulated (FM) systems at school (see 'Assistive listening devices' below).
-Educational options vary according to the degree of hearing loss and cognitive ability of the child.
-Development of communication skills is the basic goal of early education programs for hearing-impaired children.
-Most agencies work with the team of professionals to establish an individual treatment plan for each child.
+This may include preferential seating or the use of frequency modulated (FM) systems at school.
+(See 'Assistive listening devices' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - Watkin P, McCann D, Law C, et al. Language ability in children with permanent hearing impairment: the influence of early management and family participation.
 Pediatrics 2007; 120:e694.